 Most of us have experienced moments when we encounter something that could be demonic.
-It might not be obvious — it might just be a very strong sense of fear or a feeling that something is there.
+It might not be obvious — it might just be a very strong sense of fear or a feeling that something is present.
 Knowing beforehand how we will respond in these situations can help us be prepared when the time comes.

 When your kids call for you in the middle of the night, sometimes you wake up nicely, and sometimes you are like the walking dead.
 As six-year-old Renae called from her bedroom, I stumbled down the hallway using the walls to keep me upright.
 I was barely awake.
 My whole goal was to get her back to sleep so I could get back to sleep.

 RENAE: “I don’t like him.
 He’s staring at me.”

 ME: (To say I’m wide awake now is an understatement.)
 “What?
 Who is…?
 Where is he?”

 RENAE: “In the corner.
 I don’t like him looking at me.”